 Recommended Read: How to Become a Chartered Accountant

 The ACCA Exams constitute a total of 13 papers classified into 4 levels.
 There are a total of 4 modules in which 13 papers have been divided.
-Take a look at the following table elucidating the syllabus of ACCA exams in further detail:
+Take a look at the following table elucidating the ACCA exam syllabus in further detail:

 |Module||Topics Covered in ACCA Exams|